 — Keven Elliff (@KevenElliff) September 13, 2013

-In May/June of 2013 Google began rolling out a ‘tabbed’ Inbox interface for Gmail.
+In 2013 Google began rolling out a ‘tabbed’ Inbox interface for Gmail.
 The gist of it is that Google uses send data and algorithms to determine if the email coming into Gmail is worthy of your “primary” attention (and thus placed in a tab called “Primary), or should be categorized as “Promotions” or “Social” etc.

 As you might expect, companies and nonprofits who use email to communicate with their constituents grew quite alarmed.
 And with good reason.
 If a customer has opted into your email list, why should Google get to “decide” where and how its delivered?

-Numerous initial reports seem to indicate that the impact is complex and multifaceted.
+Numerous initial reports indicate that the impact is complex and multifaceted.
 While businesses were fearful that open and click through rates would plummet, that hasn’t seemed to happen.
 It turns out that having some basic categorization might actually help users wade through email.

 Danny Sullivan of Marketing Land is one of the smartest data and marketing journalists working today.
 He recently wrote about his own personal experience with the Tabbed Inbox.
 And although his piece represents a sample size of one, he has some interesting insights: